louis-ver/sent/README.md

 ## Sending a file

 ### Getting Permission
 A sender must first obtain permission from the receiver before initiating a file transfer.
 This is done through a `ASK` message.
-The `ASK` format is as follows:
 ```
 {"type": "ASK",
  "sender": {